 Hiking can be so fun especially when you are with those you love most.
-However, there can be many things that can turn a fun hike into frustration when hiking with children.
+However, there can be many things that can turn a fun hike into frustration when hiking with kids.
 You might have picked a hike that you thought your family may be able to do but quickly had to cut it short.
-Maybe the trail was to difficult for your little ones, there were dangerous areas not suitable for children, or just to strenous.
+Maybe the trail was to difficult for your little ones, there were dangerous areas not suitable for children, or just to strenuous.
 I have been there before and sometimes even pushed our limits some.
 Let me tell you that throughout our years of hiking as a family we have learned what to look for and how to prepare for any hike.
 Here is how we choose the best hike for our children.

 When we choose our trails we always look at the distance of the trail.
 Not the distance to get to the other side but the total distance.
 We look for something that they both can do and prepare accordingly.
 Isa is still at an age where I can carry her in my Ergo for when she gets tired.
 I also take a bag with a scavenger hunt for her to do on the trail which keeps her busy and hiking longer.
 Despite that I still need to know their limit.
 Along with the trail distance I also have to take other factors into consideration.